vinnersafterwork/camera_intergrator/README.md

 ## Under Development *Not Ready For Production Yet*

 # camera_intergrator
-A Light Camera and Galllery utility that helps you in reducing boilerplate code using native camera app or while picking image from gallery
+A Light Camera and Galllery utility that helps you in reducing boilerplate code using Default camera app or while picking image from gallery

 ### Usage

 #### 1. Using Camera

 1. Start Camera Integrator